zk-phi/elemental-theme/Readme.md

 impossible to put unique styles to all the semantic faces.
-So in `elemental-theme`, it's okay to put the same style to more than one semantic faces (i.e. it's okay that `elemental-markup-table` and `elemental-syntax-literal` look same).
+So in `elemental-theme`, it's okay to put the same style to more than one semantic faces (i.e. it's okay that `elemental-markup-table` and `elemental-syntax-literal` look the same).

-But, if two different semantic faces usually appear in the same buffer (or the same UI element, like popups), it's not okay to put the same style to these faces.
+But, if two different semantic faces (often) appear in the same buffer (or the same UI element, like popups), it's not okay to put the same style to these faces.
 For an example, `elemental-markup-code` and `elemental-markup-table` are both used to highlight markup files.
-So they should look different (otherwise they are ambiguous).
+So they should look different (to avoid ambiguity).

+## Related works

+- `base16-emacs`
+- `emacs-color-theme-solarized`

+They both have ability to generate a color theme from a color palette, so that they can act like "color theme framework"s.

+`elemental-theme` is, unlike these theme frameworks, just a "color theme" which is well organized with the built-in inheritance mechanism.
+So `elemental-theme` can be customized dynamically (without need to "re-generate" the theme when you make changes), and works well with not just colors but any face attributes like `bold`, `italic` etc.

+`elemental-theme` also has an abstraction layer called "semantic" faces, which enhances extensiblity & customizablity in a consistent way.